 One of the stipulations of an HMO plan is that you’ll be required to choose a primary care physician, also known as a PCP.
 If you wish to see a specialist, you will need to get a referral from your PCP.
-The exception to this is OB/Gyn doctors, who female patients can select along with a PCP.
+The exception to this is OB/GYN doctors.
+Female patients can select them along with a PCP.

 Is an HMO Health Insurance Plan Right for Me?

 If you’re searching for a plan with low premiums and no deductible, this may be the best insurance plan for you, but make sure you read the fine print.
 HMO health insurance plans come with certain stipulations that help create your low premiums.

 With an HMO insurance plan, choosing a PCP isn’t necessarily negative, but can be limiting.
 With this form of health insurance, you must go through your PCP almost any time you need to see another doctor.

 Women are allowed to see an OB/GYN doctor without going through a PCP.
 If you’re in an emergency situation, you’re also allowed to bypass your PCP.
 But at any other time, you must have a referral to see a specialist.

 Another possible downside is that the specialist you want to see may not be in your network.
 If this is the case, your services won’t be covered by your health insurance plan, even if your PCP referred you.